TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 ### Accessibility API

-macOS requires that the accessibility API be enabled for the application if it wants to create a global hook.
-If the accessiblity API is not enabled, then `Run` will fail and return `UioHookResult.ErrorAxApiDisabled`.
-If that happens then the OS will show a dialog about enabling accessibility for the app.
+macOS requires that the Accessibility API access be enabled for the application if it wants to create a global hook or simulate events.
+If the Accessiblity API access is not enabled, then `Run` and `PostEvent` will fail and return `UioHookResult.ErrorAxApiDisabled`.
+More info can be found in the [article on low-level functionality](native.md).

 ### Main Run-Loop

-On macOS running the global hook requires that the main run-loop is present. libuiohook takes care of it if the hook is run on the main thread.
+On macOS running the global hook requires that the main run-loop be present. libuiohook takes care of it if the hook is run on the main thread.
 It's also taken care of by UI frameworks since they need an event loop on the main thread to run.
 But if you're using a global hook in a console app or a background service and want to run it on some thread other than the main one then you should take care of it yourself.
 You can do that by P/Invoking the native